 5.3.
 The actual speed and performance of your Internet Service will depend on various things, some of which are outside YouFibre’s control.
-Using WiFi enabled devices means that you can also connect your devices to our Services wirelessly.
-This makes it easier to access our Services across your devices but will mean a slower Service speed than with an Ethernet cable, due to the limitations of WiFi technology.
+Using Wi-Fi enabled devices means that you can also connect your devices to our Services wirelessly.
+This makes it easier to access our Services across your devices but will mean a slower Service speed than with an Ethernet cable, due to the limitations of Wi-Fi technology.
 You accept that we can’t guarantee you’ll have maximum speeds at any time or that your connection will reach any specific speeds.

 Unless you choose a Monthly Rolling Package, your Internet Service will be for a minimum commitment period lasting a certain number of months, which you agree to in your Order.
 We call this period the “Minimum Period”.
 During your Minimum Period, you can’t transfer to a new Internet Services package with a shorter (or no) Minimum Period.
 For example, you can’t transfer from an Internet Services package with a 12-month Minimum Period to a Monthly Rolling Package for Internet Services during that 12-month Minimum Period.
-Apart from this, you can transfer from any Internet Services package you previously ordered to another Internet Services package available for your Home.
-If you do transfer to another package at any time during the Minimum Period for your previous package, then note that the Minimum Period for your new package will start on the date we begin providing that new package to you.
+Apart from this, you can transfer from any Internet Services package you previously ordered to another Internet Services package available for your home or business If you do transfer to another package at any time during the Minimum Period for your previous package, then note that the Minimum Period for your new package will start on the date we begin providing that new package to you.
 You can also add or remove any Additional Telephone Packages from/to your Telephone Service at any time during the Minimum Period of your Services (without changing the length of that Minimum Period).
 You can make any of these changes, before or after your Services are activated, by contacting Customer Support with your request, through our Website (www.youfibre.com) or by email (email@example.com) or letter.

 5.4.
 We can end the Agreement after we receive your Order or even after we send you your Order Confirmation, but before we connect you to our Services in the following situations:

-- if you fail a credit check, or the bank, debit or credit card details you gave us are invalid and/or incorrect, or there are Charges you need pay before we connect you but you haven’t paid these on time, or you’ve misused our Services before; or
+- If you fail a credit check, or the bank, debit or credit card details you gave us are invalid and/or incorrect, or there are Charges you need pay before we connect you but you haven’t paid these on time, or you’ve misused our Services before; or

-- for any other reason (or no reason).
+- For any other reason (or no reason).